Every path out of debt, honestly presented

 Credit Counseling

-Non-profit credit counseling agencies offer free or low-cost one-on-one sessions with a certified counselor who helps you understand your financial situation, create a budget, and explore all your options — with no obligation to enroll in any paid program.
+Non-profit credit counseling agencies offer free or low-cost one-on-one sessions with a certified counselor who helps you understand your financial situation, create a budget, and explore all your options.
+There's no obligation to enroll in any paid program.

 Credit counseling is often the first step in any debt relief journey.
 It costs little or nothing and gives you a clear picture of where you stand and what paths are available.